JeffreyLaederach/math-157/README.md

 # Overview

-This repository is for all my SQL queries and Python/R code written during "Foundations of Data Science" or "MATH 157" at Manhattan University.
+This repository is for all my SQL queries written during "Foundations of Data Science" or "MATH 157" at Manhattan University.